 Strategic Policy Adviser | Sydney

-- Play a pivotal role in implementing law reform and policy which will shape ASIC's regulatory framework
+- Be part of a team implementing law reform and policy which will shape ASIC's regulatory framework

-ASIC is Australia's corporate, markets and financial services regulator.
-At ASIC, there is good reason for everything we do, every law we regulate, every action we take and every interaction we have with industry and consumers.
+At ASIC there is a reason for everything we do, every law we regulate, every action we take, every interaction we have with industry and consumers.
 We're proud of the difference we make to Australia's economic reputation and wellbeing.

-The work of the Strategic Policy team includes implementing important law reform and public policy initiatives, pursuing strategic projects that shape the regulatory framework, and driving organisational strategy across ASIC, including business planning and performance reporting.
+Strategic Policy is part of the broader Strategy Group in ASIC.
+The work of ASIC's Strategic Policy team includes implementing new regulatory and law reform initiatives, shaping and influencing Australia's regulatory framework, and driving ASIC's organisational strategy, including business planning and performance reporting.

-- providing technical insight into the policy development process, guidance on ASIC policy and its application, and advice on law reform issues and proposals
+- provide technical insight into the policy development process, guidance on ASIC regulatory policy and its application, and advice on law reform issues and proposals

-- providing guidance and support on technical and policy issues to the Commission, other teams within ASIC, and staff in the Strategy Group.
+- provide guidance and support on technical and policy issues to the Commission and other teams in ASIC.

-We support our employees to develop professionally and succeed.
+ASIC can offer you a variety of interesting and challenging work.
+We provide the support for our employees to develop professionally and succeed.
 ASIC offers a range of programs such as flexible work practices and development programs which include a focus on gender equity and women in leadership.

 ASIC is committed to providing a diverse and inclusive workplace where the very best talent in Australia chooses to work.
 We encourage applicants from diverse backgrounds to apply, including Indigenous Australians and people with a disability.

-Please view the attached position description for more information or click ‘apply' to submit your application.
+Please view the position description for more information or click ‘apply' to start your application.